 Kawhi Leonard's Injury Status for Clippers vs Timberwolves

-The LA Clippers take on the struggling Minnesota Timberwolves tonight, straight after Anthony Edwards gave his team a tongue-lashing.
-Unfortunately for the Clippers, they still won't be fully healthy.
+When the Clippers faced off against the Timberwolves last week, it was one of LA's worst-played games of the season.
+The perfect exclamation point of the game was the sheer fact in how they lost - Kris Dunn tripping over nothing after a stop, the team failing to call a timeout, and just whole plethora of comedic errors.

-The Clippers have been without both Kawhi Leonard and Norman Powell for numerous games, but somehow, the team still won five out of their last six games.
-Their lone loss was against the Boston Celtics, which they probably had no business winning anyway.
+The Clippers were missing Kawhi Leonard in their first matchup against the Timberwolves this season, and unfortunately, they'll be missing him again tonight.

-The LA Clippers have officially listed Kawhi Leonard as out against the Minnesota Timberwolves due to a right knee injury recovery.
-Leonard has not practiced with the Clippers yet this season, has not played a game with the team yet and still has no recovery timetable for when he is supposed to return.
-There is no injury in the league more covered in ambiguity than Leonard's.
+LA has officially listed Kawhi Leonard as out against the Minnesota Timberwolves due to his right knee injury recovery.
+There is no timetable on when Leonard will return, but he's been partaking in his own workouts.

-The fact that the Clippers have figured out a way to go 12-8 without Leonard speaks volumes about how great the team's defense is and how deep the team is.
-If Leonard were to return this season at full strength, the Clippers would legitimately be a contender.
-Unfortunately "if Kawhi Leonard" seems to be the statement that's followed the Clippers for five years straight now.
-It's becoming less and less of a reality and more and more of what they should move on from.
+The third and final time that the Clippers and TImberwolves face-off will be on January 6.
+Hopefully, Leonard will be back by then, because all of his encounters against Anthony Edwards have always been very memorable.
+The two share a very special bond that seems to be one of the rare very moments of a player attempting to trash-talk Leonard.

 Related Articles